Jamazi4/bimcat/notes.md

 - if library is inside composite libraries - list those libraries in library view.
 - po-pup component 3d preview.

+### --04-08-2025--

+- more over - browser needs to keep track of page I'm currently on and go back to the page I was when entering an component

 ### Current task list